Notetaking assistance is a reasonable accommodation and is as important as extended time on exams.

 - Notetakers report taking better notes and listening more attentively.

-- Notetakers who are consistent and timely with note submissions receive stipends at the end of the semester.
+- Notetakers who are consistent and timely with note submissions can become eligible to receive a stipend at the end of the semester (up to $100).

-Students interested in becoming notetakers can email the accommodations coordinator, who will instruct them on how the program works and how to sign up.
+Students interested in becoming notetakers can email the accommodations coordinator, who will then instruct them on how the program works and how to get signed up.